The Kellogg-Hubbard Library Response to Covid-19

 Our Outreach program is busy bringing curbside pickup and delivery to Berlin, Calais, East Montpelier, Middlesex and Worcester each week!
-The Adamant Annex is open for borrowing at this time.
+If you are homebound, you may qualify for home delivery.
 See the Outreach menu for further details!

 Library meeting rooms are closed until further notice.
 We are unable to place new reservations at this time.

 The Library recommends these resources for reliable information on Covid-19.

 Unemployment Insurance Tax Relief - From the Office of VT Governor Phil Scott.